MicrosoftDocs/WSL/commandline/WSL/about.md

 The Windows subsystem for Linux allows you to:

+1. Choose your favorite Linux distribution from the Windows Store.
 1. Run common command-line utilities such as `grep`, `sed`, `awk`, etc.
-1. Use the Linux-compatible filesystem & hierarchy and access fixed Windows storage mounted under `/mnt/...`
+1. Use the Linux-compatible filesystem and access fixed Windows storage mounted under `/mnt/...`
 1. Run Bash shell scripts and Linux command-line applications including:
     * Tools: vim, emacs, tmux
     * Languages: Javascript/node.js, Ruby, Python, C/C++, C# & F#, Rust, Go, etc.